za3k/za3k.com/finance/retire_forever.md

 No, not everyone can retire early.
 But many more people could if they changed their habits than realize it.

+Once you read the article, you might think "well, I don't really want to be retired at 30 or 40".
+At least not with the sacrifices it requires.
+That's fine, you know what you want.
+But I'll still recommend the rest of the articles, because mostly they are 80% or 90% just about normal stuff like how to save money.
+I just go a little farther than most people.

 I'm going to walk you through the math in today's first article, because until you see the math, you will think the rest of my advice is insane.

 Finances innately need math.
 Most finances only need addition and subtraction.
 This article, and this one alone, we're doing math past 4th grade -- interest calculations.
 That means, you invest $100K per year, at 4% interest, you need to know you make $4K every year.
 You can use a calculator to follow along if you want, you only need the answers, not any deep grasp.
 But you should actually follow along.
 Never take financial advice on faith.
 The footnotes have the advanced math for the real skeptics, but you can skip them if you're not a math person.

 ### The math
 - Suppose you make $70K a year, and you spend $20K a year.
 That means you're saving $50K per year.
-(These numbers were my actual plan A. In San Francisco it was more like $25K, and my co-workers eyes still bugged out at my low rent.)
+(These numbers were my actual plan A. In San Francisco it was more like $25K.)

 - After 10 years, you will have saved up $500K.
 - Assuming 4%[^1] stock market returns on that $500K, you are now making $20K/year.